bekk/bekk-christmas/post/react/hot-chocolate-react-leaflet-and-typescript.md

 2. 🥈Varm sjokolade (Hot Chocolate) at Kaffebrenneriet
 3. 🥉Sjokolade på pinne (Hot chocolate on a stick) at Espresso House

 Both Kaffebrenneriet and Espresso House have multiple coffee shops in Oslo.
 I've added ones close to Steam kaffebar for convenience.
+Please note, given the current situation I haven't visited these shops recently.
+Some menus may have changed.

 Onto the TypeScript type.
 Per item we have a product name in Norwegian, a product name in English, a vendor, a location and (since we'll display it on a map) latitude and longitude.
 Let's also add a description and make it an optional field.